The ULI Hines Student Competition is conducted in three stages.

 - The application system opens on October 10, 2016

 - Applications must be submitted by 11:59 p.m.
 PST on December 5, 2016.

 - All teams will be notified by e-mail no later than December 16, 2016, of their eligibility to participate.

-Teams that are deemed ineligible will have the opportunity to work with ULI staff to change team composition in order to be able to participate in the competition.
+Teams deemed ineligible typically have an opportunity to work nimbly with ULI staff after submitting credentials to change their team composition, correct documentation errors, or provide missing documentation in order to qualify.

-In this stage, each team develops a response to the urban design and development problem posed.
-The competition kicks off on Monday, January 14, 2013, when instructions for how to access the project briefing materials online will be e-mailed at 10:00 a.m.
-EST to all team leaders and team e-mail addresses.
-The briefing materials will include a comprehensive problem statement, background information on the site, market information, any relevant existing design proposals, maps, etc. Teams will also be given a specific list of required presentation materials.
-All schemes being submitted to ULI must have an e-mail time and date stamp or a postmark no later than 5 p.m.
-EST on Monday, January 28, 2013.
-The jury will meet in February to choose four finalist teams and any number of honorable mentions.
+The Competition will kick off at 7 a.m.
+PST, January 9, 2017, when instructions for accessing the online project briefing materials will be e-mailed to all team leaders and team e-mail addresses.
+The briefing materials will include a comprehensive problem statement, background information about the site, market information, any relevant existing design proposals, maps, and other information.
+Teams will also be given a list of required presentation materials.

 Stage 3: Finalist Preparation and Presentation